 Australia's laws promote quality education and consumer protection for overseas students.
-These laws are known as the ESOS framework and they include the Education Services for Overseas Students Act 2000 (ESOS Act) and the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code 2018).
-A detailed explanation of this framework can be accessed at https://www.dese.gov.au/esos-framework.
+These laws are known as the ESOS framework and they include the Education Services for Overseas (ESOS) Act 2000 and the National Code 2018.
+A detailed explanation of this framework can be accessed at https://internationaleducation.gov.au/Regulatory-Information/Pages/Regulatoryinformation.aspx.